 Dress up accordingly to the job you want to apply for

-Pay attention to all the factors that you are also considering when having a real job interview – neat clothing and a good overall impression.
-Suit up for the company profile and the job.
-This could be formal or sporty, depending on the position.
-Just dress like you would when you show up for work.
+Pay attention to all the factors that you are also considering when having a real job interview – a good overall impression.
+This doesn’t mean to dress up – a video CV is a medium to express yourself.
+Dress like you normally would – this could be formal or sporty, depending on the position.

 Wrinkles?
 No worries!